Electronics notes/Fuses

 Still don't protect quite everything, though

-• slow blow fuses / time-delay fuse may take seconds or tens of seconds to blow.
+• slow blow fuses / time-delay fuse may take seconds to tens of seconds to blow.
 They are used when short spikes are to be expected and acceptable.

 Thermal fuses are a variation that break in reaction to heat external to them (rather than from their own resistance), seen for example in hairdryers. (though people also use it to refer to other things)